EmilLamprecht/vakish-1/_data/staticpage/privacy-policy.md

 ## Introduction

-Welcome to bitfluence.org!
+Welcome to **bitfluence.org**!
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains what information we collect, how we use it, and your rights regarding your data.

 ## Data Controller

-The data controller for bitfluence.org is Growth Mechanics Ltd. You can contact us at hi@hashspark.io with any questions or concerns.
+The data controller for **bitfluence.org** is **Growth Mechanics Ltd.** You can contact us at **hi@hashspark.io** with any questions or concerns.

 ## Information We Collect